steveshogren/blog-source/source/_posts/2014-05-04-inversed-polymorphism.markdown

 the way you want to optimize your type.
 The good news is: in F# you can have a mix of both, and it is relatively easy to convert back and forth depending on how your system is changing the most.

+If you want additional reading on this topic, check out <a href="http://mitpress.mit.edu/sicp/full-text/book/book-Z-H-17.html#%_sec_2.4">section 2.4</a> in SICP.